Maximilianos/maxpanas.com/notes.md

 - Make sure cache headers are set correctly
   - cache-control: max-age=3600, immutable - https://code.facebook.com/posts/557147474482256/this-browser-tweak-saved-60-of-requests-to-facebook
 - General
-  - switch to graphql + relay or lokka instead of REST
+  - switch to graphql + apollo or relay or lokka instead of REST
   - (subsetting) Make custom builds of the fonts with only the glyphs actually being used included for each font. (not really applicable to the body font)
 - Time to first Meaningful Paint
   - DONE! - font loading strategy that replaces FOIT (Flash of Invisible Text) with FOUT (Flash of Unstyled Text), thus making the content accessible earlier (no-js should not be affected)
+  - stream html to browser, don't wait to send it down as a big chunk ()
 - Time to Interactive
-  - code-split app for each route so as to download the minimum required js for each page
+  - code-split app for each route so as to download the minimum required js for each page (or look at react-loadable to load js on a component basis ? )
 - Make sure images are using the responsive images apis
 - Use an SVG for the site Logo instead of text and a font (?)